Georgios Panagopoulos MD | Orthopaedic Surgeon

 Some tears are not repairable due to their size (massive tears), or due to poor quality of the tissue.
 These are the so-called irreparable tears.
 Those tears may necessitate another procedure, such as debridement of scar tissue without repair, a tendon transfer, or a reverse shoulder replacement.

-Shoulder pain is frequently related to rotator cuff disease after the age of 40, or after a specific traumatic event.
-If you have shoulder pain, you should visit an expert shoulder surgeon.
+Shoulder pain may be related to a rotator cuff tear, especially following a specific traumatic event.
+If you experience shoulder pain, it is important to see an expert shoulder surgeon.

-Dr. Panagopoulos will discuss all options with you during your office visit.
+Dr Panagopoulos will discuss with you all alternative treatment options during your office visit.

 FAQs - Frequently Asked Questions